rahulgopinath/rahulgopinath.github.io/_posts/2019-12-25-python-macros.markdown

 ### Limitations

 The biggest limitation is that, one needs to move the encoding definition to the `system` encodings directory, which means  that it may require root privileges if you are using the system Python.
+If you are unable to do it, you will need a runner that will import your code (as in the last example).
+We need a bit more machinery to make that work.
+See [this project](https://pypi.org/project/emoji-encoding/) for a simple example of how to do it.

 [1] See [this project](https://github.com/satwikkansal/wtfpython/blob/master/README.md) for examples of Python warts.
+I particularly dislike the [mutable default arguments](https://github.com/satwikkansal/wtfpython/blob/master/README.md#-beware-of-default-mutable-arguments).